Focusing on economic education through speaker events, workshops, and national competion

 Alex Orlov is a junior majoring in Economics and Mathematics and was a member of the 2017 and 2018 College Federal Reserve Challenge teams.
 He served as the Federal Reserve Challenge treasurer in 2018 and is currently the head of research for this organization, where he manages research projects and academic development of members.
 After graduation, he plans on pursuing graduate school in law or economics.

-Weesam Chehab is a junior majoring in Finance and Economics with Mathematical Emphasis.
+Weesam Chehab is a Senior majoring in Finance and Economics with Mathematical Emphasis.
 He has spent 2 years with the organization.
 He is currently working as a research assistant for the Center for Research on the Wisconsin Economy.

-Josh is a sophomore studying Economics with a Math Emphasis.
+Josh is a junior studying Economics with a Math Emphasis.
 Originally from New Jersey, he was involved in the high school level Fed Challenge and has been involved at UW since his first semester.
 Passionate about economics, especially monetary policy and macroeconomics, he is excited to keep serving the club as Head of Research and team leader for the Federal Reserve Challenge competition in the fall and Fiscal Challenge in the Spring.

 Head of Training

-Sourish Kundu is currently a sophomore at UW-Madison and is pursuing a double major in Economics and Computer Science.
+Sourish Kundu is currently a junior at UW-Madison and is pursuing a double major in Economics and Computer Science.
 Sourish is involved with the Federal Reserve Challenge and is a staff writer for the Wisconsin International Review.

-Michael Tang is a junior majoring in Economics and Mathematics.
+Michael Tang is a Senior majoring in Economics and Mathematics.
 He has been a member of the Federal Reserve Challenge for 3 semesters and is currently the Treasurer for this organization, where he manages club fund raising and resources.
 After graduation, he plans on pursuing graduate school in economics.

 Head of Logistics